singularian/primestring/README.md

 # Usage Primestring

 This primestring variant encodes a bit string where the consecutive 0 numbers form a prime number.
-It could also be the inverse
+It could also be the inverse.
+1 to encode the prime number and 0 to separate them.

 Primestring Usage: